joaopascoalfariafeup/testdafny110/README.md

 - large language model, and
 - configuration or repair variant (including negative tests and multi-model selection),

-and holding the generated annotations produced using the **repair prompting** strategy.
+and holding the generated solutions (annotated programs) produced using the **repair prompting** strategy.

 ---